ahri/eventdb/README.md

 will not affect the state of the database once the system is operational.

 ## Testing
-The excellent [libfiu](https://blitiri.com.ar/p/libfiu/) was used to introduce write errors, allowing tests on consistency - see [script](test/eventdb-acd-test.sh).
+The excellent [libfiu](https://blitiri.com.ar/p/libfiu/) is used to introduce write errors, allowing tests on consistency - see [script](test/eventdb-acd-test.sh).
 In addition power-pull tests were executed on a laptop with a consumer-grade SSD.

 ## TODO
-- Isolation
+- A concise sanity check script to avoid bugs being committed
 - .cabal file with tested lower bounds
+- Haddocks